davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 Conclusion
 ==========

-The lithosphere of southern California, to first order created by Cretaceous convergent margin tectonics, was severely structurally overprinted by two subsequent tectonic episodes, with the impact and subduction of the Shatsky Rise large igneous province conjugate during the Late Cretaceous followed by the progressive evolution of a transform boundary in the Neogene.
+The Phanerozoic lithosphere of southern California, to first order created by Cretaceous convergent margin tectonics which was superposed onto an older, long-lived continental margin, was severely structurally overprinted by two subsequent tectonic episodes: the arrival and subduction of the Shatsky Rise large igneous province conjugate during the Late Cretaceous and the progressive evolution of a transform boundary in the Neogene.
 These episodes are recorded throughout the crustal geologic record of southern California and the central California Coast Ranges outboard of the San Andreas Fault.
 Using